tosinchukwu/Nexus-L1/README.md

 ---

+## Contribute via Chromium (Browser on VPS)
+You can install a Chromium browser on your Linux VPS and run a web-broswer based node on it too.
+[Guide to install Chromium on VPS](https://github.com/0xmoei/Install-Chromium-Linux-Browser)

+---

 ### Can I use multiple devices?
 Yes, you can connect as many devices as you want, including desktops, laptops, mobile phones, and servers.
 You can link and manage all your devices from a single Nexus account.
 You can also prove computations in multiple browser tabs simultaneously.